Legacy107/Useful-Tools/Autofill/README.md

 # Autofill tool

-This is a small tool to fill forms automatically.
+This is a small tool to fill the COVID-19 form of LHP high school for the gifted automatically.

 ## Installation